Frequently Asked Questions

 What does Utica Bike Rescue need from the community?

 We've already seen donations of bikes and parts start to flow.
 My experience in helping to establish Troy Bike Rescue 10 years ago was that there are plenty of unneeded bikes out there waiting to be rebuilt and ridden.
 What we really need to get this project to the next level is a solid group of people who can do some of the repair training and help run our programs.
 We've established the need in the community, we just need to connect everyone.
 There are plenty of ways to connect with us.
-Starting in December our workshop will be open from 5:00-8:00 on Thursday nights and from 11:00-2:00 on Saturdays.
+Our workshop location at 8 College Street is open on Thursdays from 9am-12pm.
 This is a time when we'll be accepting donations and getting the workshop built-out and fully open.
 The Open Shop hours are also going to be a time when people can come in and use our tools and pick the brains of our mechanics if they're stumped on a certain repair need.
-We're in the Westminster Presbyterian Church, 714 Washington Street in Utica.
-We use the side entrance on Hanna Park Drive and you can get directions by clicking right here.
+We're at 8 College Street in Clinton.
+You can get directions by clicking right here.
 Of course, we're on Facebook too, at facebook.com/UticaBikeRescue, and can be reached by phone at 315-525-9554.